How I Saved Up Enough Money To Travel For A Year

-For us, long-term travel meant almost two years of planning and saving, making sure we could support ourselves for a year on the road.
-Of course, travel is a privilege that not everyone can afford, but if you’re in a position to start saving, here are some tips we picked up that will hopefully help when it comes to stashing that cash to get you overseas.
+For me, long-term travel meant almost two years of planning and saving, making sure my fiance and I could support ourselves for a year on the road.
+Of course, travel is a privilege that not everyone can afford, but if you’re in a position to start saving, here are some tips we picked up that’ll hopefully help when it comes to stashing that cash to get you overseas.

 Figure out what kind of saver you’re going to be.
 Should you go cash only?
 Get appy and track all your spending?
 Do you trust yourself with a monthly budget or are weekly allowances more realistic?

 It’s actually a lot easier to save money if you can track where you’re spending it and how much you can realistically put away on a regular basis.
 For me, I had a monthly budget and savings target that I tried to stick to once we knew we needed to get serious with our saving.
 A spreadsheet that I updated weekly helped me see when I had good weeks (and bad ones) and estimate how much I would save throughout the year.
 It wasn’t sexy or fun, but it worked and was a good way to understand what I’d have to live off once we got overseas.

 Your morning latte, lunch at work, the gym, fancy dinners; take your pick.
 Pretty much every advice piece you read when you’re trying to figure out how to save more of your monthly paycheck is going to tell you to quit one (or more) of the above.
 And yes, you can totally save $50 a week by bringing a bagged lunch instead of splurging on a fancy sandwich in the office each day, but you need to figure out what’s going to work for you and what you can swap rather than quit altogether.